looshua/trivia_tumble_bot/README.md

 # trivia_tumble_bot
-Bot for answer collation for Trivia Tumble
+This bot is to be used for answer collation for the trivia game Trivia Tumble.

+The answering process will be:

+1.